cBournhonesque/lightyear/book/src/concepts/advanced_replication/authority.md

     - if C2 receives the message first, then for a short period of time both clients have authority.
 However the `AuthorityPeer` is immediately updated on the server, so the server will only accept updates from C2, and will discard the updates from C1.

+BUG:
+- the server needs to stop replicating if it doesn't have authority over the entity and it doesn't need to rebroadcast.
+Maybe when the authority changes, we automatically change the replication-target to exclude the new owner?
+- fix entity mapping on the receiver side? the new owner needs to map from remote to local?
+- in the example, why do we send updates in bursts of 4?

 TODO:
 - maybe let the client always accept updates from the server, even if the client has `HasAuthority`?
 What is the goal of disallowing the client to accept updates from the server if it has
 `HasAuthority`?